Frequently Asked Questions

 Is my treatment confidential?

-At New Pathways, the privacy of the individual and their family is a high priority and all records are strictly confidential.
-We believe that each patient deserves to be treated with respect and dignity.
-New Pathways employees will demonstrate caring, empathy, and patience with our patients at all times.
+At New Pathways, protecting the privacy of individuals and their families is a top priority, and all records are kept strictly confidential.
+We believe every patient deserves to be treated with respect and dignity.
+Our staff is committed to demonstrating care, empathy, and patience with patients at all times.